 - Q. Does NIJ issue or accept certificates of confidentiality in place of a privacy certificate?

-of Health (NIH) or HHS.
-Grantees must provide an approved Privacy Certificate.
-Under the DOJ confidentiality statute (42 USC 3789g), this makes the identifiable data collected immune from any legal action.
+- A: No. NIJ does not issue or accept Certificates of Confidentiality issued by National Institutes of Health or HHS.
+Grantees must submit a Privacy Certificate, which is reviewed and approved by the funding agency.
+Under the DOJ confidentiality statute (34 USC 10231(a)), this makes the identifiable data collected immune from any legal action.
 Neither the Privacy Certificate nor the informed consent documentation should contain language about Certificates of Confidentiality.
-The Privacy Certificate and consents should accurately describe that the identifiable data collected is immune from legal process because the researcher submitted a Privacy Certificate; it was approved by NIJ and is, therefore, covered by DOJ statute.
+The Privacy Certificate and consent forms should accurately describe that the identifiable data collected is immune from legal process because the researcher submitted a Privacy Certificate; it was approved by NIJ and is, therefore, covered by DOJ statute.

 - Q. Does NIJ have an IRB?

-ensure that the IRB has reviewed the study protocol in compliance with the DOJ human subjects protection regulations (28 CFR Part 46) and the informed consent documentation in compliance with the DOJ privacy regulations (28 CFR Part 22).
+- A: No. NIJ has a Human Subjects Protection Officer who reviews IRB approvals from awardees to ensure that the IRB has reviewed the study protocol in compliance with the DOJ human subjects protection regulations (28 CFR Part 46) and the informed consent documentation in compliance with the DOJ regulations at 28 CFR 46.116.
 The NIJ Human Subjects Protection Officer will accept the findings of the awardee's IRB provided the findings comply with the DOJ regulations cited above.

 - Q: How do State mandatory reporting laws affect identifiable data collected under the DOJ privacy regulations?